romeokienzler/me/TALKS.md

 # The next leap towards Singularity?
 Generative Adversarial Networks - Introduction and Application

 When training a deep neural network, concepts we know as humans are buried into weights between neurons.
 So when training an image classifier, concepts of dogs and cats are known by the neural network.
 But these concepts have been in-accessible.
 GANs are different.
 GANs can create new data using these hidden concepts.
 Let's talk about how they work and discuss their applications.

+# The AI universe speaks Python - Lessons learned from a Coursera Instructor

+As a Sun Certified Java Programmer and Developer, and after working in 100s of JEE/WebSphere projects for IBM I never could imagine using anything else than Java.
+Even when planning for the first coursera course - "Fundamentals of Scalable DataScience" - we had tons of discussions whether we should use Scala, R or python for it.
+Now Python is an obvious choice for data science and we are using it for our "Advanced Machine Learning and Signal Processing" course as well as for the "Applied AI using DeepLearning" course.
+So in this talk I'll give you a summary on how to use Python and ApacheSpark on top of different machine learning and deep learning frameworks like SparkML, SystemML, Keras, DeepLearning4J to build scalable brains for AI.
+I'll finalise with a summary on Fabric for DeepLearning and the Docker/Kubernetes based Open IBM Model Asset Exchange.

+# Scalable and Fault Tolerant Machine Learning and DeepLearning on Microservices

+Summary - This talk explains how machine learning and deep learning can be made accessible to the broader ecosystem by providing consumable services in a micro services infrastructure.

+This session explains one of the most important steps in creating a data product.
+Most DataScience projects nowadays start with a notebook.
+But in order to be consumable by others model scoring but also model training has to be consumable, even if you don’t have a Ph.
+D. in math.
+This talk shows how models implemented in the most common machine learning and deep learning frameworks can be provided as micro service in a scalable and fault tolerant way using container infrastructure on top of GPUs.

+# Introduction to NodeRED, open source data flow/ETL on Node.js

+NodeRED is one of IBM's recent contribution to OpenSource.
+We've seen examples of NodeRED processing 1.000.000 msg/s on 64 MB main memory footprint.
+Learn how you can use NodeRED on the Cloud (any cloud vendor is supported), on your machine, in your data center or even on an Raspberry Pi